We hear the term used all the time, but what does it actually mean?

 Introducing Karen Workman

 Karen joined Copyright Licensing New Zealand as our Creative Rights Educator / Kaiwhakahaere Whakapa mid 2021 and is focused on the development of the Creative Rights Education programme.
 Born in Taupō, Karen has been around the world and back again, with a hand in the creative arts at every turn.
-She gained her B.C.A. in Marketing and Management and her B Mus (Hons) in Pianofrom Victoria University of Wellington, Doctorate of Musical Arts in Piano performance from the Cleveland Institute of Music, Ohio, USA, and her certificate from the life of hard knocks by working with parents of child actors in Hollywood for eight years.
+She gained her B.C.A. in Marketing and Management and her B Mus (Hons) in Piano from Victoria University of Wellington, Doctorate of Musical Arts in Piano performance from the Cleveland Institute of Music, Ohio, USA, and her certificate from the life of hard knocks by working with industry professionals and parents of child actors in Hollywood for the last eight years.